-Suppose that you want to block Internet access to a device on your home network immediately.
+Suppose that you want to immediately block Internet access to a particular device on your home network.
 There are many ways to do this in Keenetic routers.

 Now let's look at other methods of similar configuration.